MarmadileManteater/yaytapi/README.md

 ## ❗ Intention

 This is not meant to be a replacement for Invidious or the Invidious API.
-The primary intention of this project is to be a yt extractor that you can run locally along-side existing applications which already use Invidious _(such as FreeTube)_. 🤔 I don't know if I would recommend running this publicly. 🤷‍♀
+The primary intention of this project is to be a yt extractor that you can run on your local network and access with existing applications which already use Invidious _(such as FreeTube)_.

 ## 🛠 Arguments
 - `--use-android-endpoint`